Hussein-Mourad/final-term3/README.md

 ![Delete](img/delete2.png)

 ### Modify
-This function asks the user for the last name he wants to modify and searches for it. if it found one contact it lets the user modify it directly plus prints the contact information but if it founds more than one contact it shows a menu where the user chooses which contact he want to modify.
-It achieves that by looping through all contacts and saving the indices of matching contacts in an array. if the number of items in the array is one it modifies the contact directly else it prints a menu where the user can choose the contact to be deleted. it utilizes a function called [`modifyContact`](#modifyContact) which is very similar to add function but with slight change so it can make it easier to modify contacts and display success messages.
+This function asks the user for the last name of the contact he/she wants to modify and searches for it.
+It achieves that by looping through all contacts and saving the indices of matching contacts in an array of type integer.
+If the number of items in the array is one, it calls [`modifyContact`](#modifyContact) and lets the user modify the contact directly plus prints that contact's new information.
+But if the number of items in the array is more than one, a menu having all the contacts that matched last name will be displayed and the user can choose the contact to be modified.
+Then the user will be asked to enter the number corressponding to the contact he/she wants to modify from that menu.
+If a contact is successfully specidied, the [`modifyContact`](#modifyContact) function will be called. [`modifyContact`](#modifyContact) is very similar to add function but with slight change so it can make it easier to modify contacts and display success messages.
+If no contact is specified, **item not found** message if displayed and the function ends and no contact is modified.

 #### Code:
 ```C